Opinion: Gigs are great – but open-mic nights are better. Hear me out

 Last night, as the setting sun slid lazily behind the houses on the other side of the river, I decided to retire to the local pub for a restorative glass (or two, or three) of something cold and alcoholic.

-My intention, while I did this, was to sink my teeth into a good book.
-But the unexpected tones of a guitar and heartfelt vocals, all of it coming through a very imperfect sound system, grabbed my attention, and moved me – nay, compelled me – to look up from the pages of The Psychology of The Legend of Zelda, and listen.
+My intention was to sink my teeth into a good book.
+But the unexpected tones of a guitar and heartfelt vocals, all of it coming through a very imperfect sound system, grabbed my attention, and moved me – nay, compelled me – to look up from the pages of The Psychology of Zelda and listen.

-For the next hour at least, I was subjected to a number of musical acts and tracks that ranged from old to new, familiar to unfamiliar, upbeat to melancholy.
-And it did not take me too long to conclude (to the sound of Harry Styles’ “As It Was”, sung by a Jean-Paul Sartre lookalike, avec scarf but sans pipe) that I prefer open-mic nights to gigs.
+For the next hour at least, I was subjected to a number of musical acts, and tracks that ranged from old to new, familiar to unfamiliar, upbeat to melancholy.
+And it did not take me too long to conclude (to the sound of Harry Styles’s “As It Was”, sung by a Jean-Paul Sartre lookalike, avec scarf but sans pipe) that I prefer open-mic nights to gigs.

-Now, I know that gigs come in all shapes and sizes, but by and large they’re pretty impersonal affairs, even if you are treading water in a sea of lissome, sweaty bodies.
-Needless to say there’s a lot of noise.
-You might hear a short controversial monologue (Morrissey).
+Now, I know that gigs come in all shapes and sizes, but by and large they’re pretty impersonal affairs, even if you are treading water in a sea of lissom, sweaty bodies.
+Needless to say, there’s a lot of noise.
+You might hear a short, controversial monologue (Morrissey).
 Now and then you might get some lasers (Friendly Fires) or a riot in the audience (Chase & Status) or something to that effect, or you might see someone throw cake (Steve Aoki) or zorb (Major Lazer) or swan-dive into the crowd.
 Take your pick.

 There was a confetti explosion at a Mumford & Sons gig I got free tickets to.
-And the poor boy in front of me at a Bruce Springsteen concert in Manchester spent much of the performance in floods of tears, sobbing, “he’s a socialist, he’s a socialist” (I thought this was sweet; music is moving).
+And the poor boy in front of me at a Bruce Springsteen concert in Manchester spent much of the performance in floods of tears, sobbing, “He’s a socialist... he’s a socialist” (I thought this was sweet; music is moving).
 But my point is that gigs are very stimulating.
-And stimulating is not really what I want, not anymore.
-I’m not sure that’s what I ever wanted.
+And stimulating is not really what I want – not any more.
+I’m not sure it’s what I ever wanted.

 Open-mic nights have a certain je ne sais quoi – that is what I’m trying (with or without success) to say here.
 They’re imperfect.
 They’re raw.
 They’re intimate.
 They’re human.